Team-4D/SetapWeek4/RealQuestion.md

 ## How lonng do societies take to reply to a query you may have about them?

-## what is your favourite social media app do you use for societies and why?
+## what is your favourite social media app that you use for societies and why?